-SuirCan Community Forum from the outset endorsed this project for its envisioned contribution and value to developing Clonmel’s public amenity realm.
-The humble apple and its relationship to the bee could do much to raise the awareness and status of Clonmel and its environs as a unique destination and this vision of focusing on apples and bees could in due course benefit the region’s existing biodiversity, food and hospitality profile, even building the region’s international reputation.
+SuirCan Community Forum, from the outset, endorsed this project for its envisioned contribution and value to developing Clonmel’s public amenity realm.
+The humble apple and its relationship to the bee could do much to raise the awareness and status of Clonmel and its environs as a unique destination.
+This vision of focusing on apples and bees could in due course benefit the region’s existing biodiversity, food and hospitality profile, even building the region’s international reputation.

-2candoarts explored, mapped and diagramatised the vernacular culture associated with apple crushing and pressing, the gestures and smells, the sights and sounds, the activity that took place in the vicinity of the Friary where Bulmers used to manufacture their cider.
+2CanDoArts explored, mapped and displayed the vernacular culture associated with apple crushing and pressing; the gestures and smells; the sights and sounds; the activity that took place in the vicinity of the Friary, where Bulmers used to manufacture their cider.
 Contributions of filmed footage, photos and stories from the collective of stakeholders and interest groups were collated.

-A first set of 7 Apple Trees were planted as part of the Positive Mental Health Festival – with SuirCan and members of the public.
-Another set of 6 was planted in conjunction with Presentation Transition Year and 5th Class primary students.
-A further 12 were planted alongside the Greenway, in collaboration with the Tidy Towns committee in early 2018.
+A set of 7 apple trees was planted as part of the Positive Mental Health festival along with SuirCan and members of the public.
+Another set of 6 was planted in conjunction with the Presentation Transition Year and 5th Class Primary students.
+A further 12 trees were then planted along the Suir Greenway in collaboration with the Tidy Towns committee in early 2018.

 Clonmel Applefest is a SuirCan Community Forum initiative in conjunction with 2CanDoArts.

 Steering committee: Lyn Mather, Elke Wilson, Eileen Acheson, Martin Nolan, Louise Garcia, Theresia Guschlbauer.